ron190/jsql-injection/README.md

 - Proxy connection HTTP, SOCKS4 and SOCKS5

 ## Installation [[jsql-injection-v0.82.jar](https://github.com/ron190/jsql-injection/releases/download/v0.82/jsql-injection-v0.82.jar)]
-Install [Java 8](http://java.com) or either up to Java 15, then download the latest [release](https://github.com/ron190/jsql-injection/releases/) and double-click on the file `jsql-injection-v0.82.jar` to launch the software.<br>
+Install [Java](http://java.com) 8 or up to 15, then download the latest [release](https://github.com/ron190/jsql-injection/releases/) and double-click on the file `jsql-injection-v0.82.jar` to launch the software.<br>
 You can also type `java -jar jsql-injection-v0.82.jar` in your terminal to start the program.<br>
 If you are using Kali Linux then get the latest release using command `sudo apt-get -f install jsql`, or make a system full upgrade with `apt update` then `apt full-upgrade`.

 ## Continuous integration
 This software is developed using open source libraries like [Spring](https://spring.io), [Spock](http://spockframework.org) and [Hibernate](https://hibernate.org) and is tested using a continuous integration platform like Travis CI and Github Actions.
-The non regression tests run against dockerized and in memory databases and GUI is tested on VNC screen in the cloud on the CI platform, then quality checks are stored on quality code platforms like Sonar and Codecov.
+The non regression tests run against dockerized and in memory databases and GUI is tested on VNC screen in the cloud on CI platforms, then quality checks are stored on code quality platforms.
 ```
 +---+ +-----------------------------------------------------------------------+
 |   | |                         JUNIT TEST FRAMEWORK                          |